American Philosophical Association: Prizes

 The American Philosophical Association awards several prizes.
 A prominent example is the American Philosophical Association Book Prize (formerly known as the Matchette Foundation Book Prize, one of the oldest prizes in philosophy).
 It is awarded biannually to the best book published in the field over a two-year period by a "younger scholar" (defined as someone age 40 or younger at the time of publication or someone who received his or her Ph.D.
 10 or fewer years before the time of publication).
 Awarded for the first time in 2000, the Book Prize is now awarded in odd years, alternating with the Article Prize awarded in even years.
 The APA Book Prize has been won by such figures as David Kellogg Lewis, Lawrence Sklar, Bas van Fraassen, Michael Friedman, Loran Lomasky, Paul Guyer, John Cooper, Ted Sider, and Michael Smith.
 Another of the most distinguished prizes is the Royce Lectures in the philosophy of mind, awarded to a distinguished philosopher every four years.
 They have been delivered by Robert Stalnaker, Jerry Fodor, Hilary Putnam, Sydney Shoemaker, Saul Kripke, and Elizabeth Anscombe.
 Another such prize is the Rockefeller Prize.
 The Rockefeller Prize ($1,000) is awarded every two years for the best unpublished article-length work in philosophy by a non-academically affiliated philosopher.
 The winning work is then published in the Journal of Value Inquiry at the behest of the winner and the journal.

+Society for German Idealism and Romanticism

+The Society for German Idealism and Romanticism (SGIR) is affiliated with the American Philosophical Association and deals with investigations on German idealists, German romantics and their immediate influencers.
+Gerad Gentry is the president of SGIR.

+The society publishes the online only, open access journal SGIR Review which publishes papers in the fields of philosophy and Germanic studies.